 The Leprechaun Race is a festive 5K run and walk on or near St. Patrick’s Day.
 This race celebrates the Terry Lee Wells Children’s Discovery Museum and Reno’s Midtown and Wells Avenue districts.

-The Reno 10 Miler is a 10 mile run for individuals or a 2 or 3 person relay.
-This one is mid August.
-The course showcases downtown Reno, the University of Nevada campus and other historic and scenic neighborhoods along with many city landmarks.
+The Reno 10 Miler & Relay is a 10 mile run for individuals or a 2 or 3 person relay.

-The Journal Jog is Reno’s Oldest Footrace.
-The 45th annual edition was in September 2013.
-The Reno Gazette-Journal (RGJ) founded this event and produced it for decades, but we acquired the event earlier this year.
-We have a strong relationship with the RGJ who continues to be involved as the Journal Jog’s presenting sponsor.
-This is an 8K run and walk through Idlewild Park and old southwest Reno.
+The Journal Jog is Reno's Oldest Footrace.
+The Reno Gazette-Journal (RGJ) founded this event and produced it for decades, but we acquired the event in 2013.
+This is an 8K run and walk.

 We always are considering creating and producing other events, but we do not have any firm plans as of now.
 If you are involved with an event and you need a race director, let us know and we may be able to help.